Posted On June 11, 2022 Personal Injury

-The insurance industry in America makes $1,000,000,000,000 annually from premiums according to the American Association for Justice.
+The insurance industry in America makes a staggering $1,000,000,000,000 annually from premiums according to the American Association for Justice.
 Yes, that is a TRILLION dollars.
 The AAJ compiled a list of the worst insurance companies in the U.S. by examining thousands of records about the companies including court documents, FBI records, and testimony from former insurance employees.
 Their research resulted in identifying the companies that work against the clients that need them the most and reject claims, deny coverage, and jack up premiums.
 These companies are some of the worst car insurance companies, as well as the worst insurance companies for paying claims.

 The following list is comprised of the 10 WORST insurance companies in America:

-2. Unum.
 This is one of the nation’s most prominent disability insurers and it has established a poor reputation with its insurers.
 They are renowned for delaying and denying claims set forth to them.
-The CEO, Thomas Watjen, made $7,300,000 in 2007.
+Unum CEO, Thomas Watjen, made $7,300,000 in 2007.
 The media frequently investigates this company for their continual claim abuse, earning them the number two spot.
 Unum is one of the worst insurance companies for paying claims.

-This company has committed some truly deplorable acts to avoid paying their clients.
-After Hurricane Katrina they altered engineering reports about damage from the storm, and they have also forged signatures on earthquake waivers after significant earthquakes.
-State Farm is the largest property casualty insurance company in the country.
+This company has committed some truly deplorable acts to avoid paying its clients.
+After Hurricane Katrina, they altered engineering reports about damage from the storm, and they have also forged signatures on earthquake waivers after significant earthquakes.
+State Farm is the largest property-casualty insurance company in the country.
 Like most insurance companies, they will go to extreme lengths to delay and deny claims.
 All this while paying their CEO Edward Rust Jr. $11,700,000 in 2007.

-5. Conseco.
 It is truly disturbing to learn of Conseco’s tactics.
 They mainly serve the elderly with long-term care policies, and they know that delaying is key to not having to pay out money.
-AAJ reported that, “unfortunately, Conseco uses the deteriorating health of its policy holders to its advantage because the company knows if it waits long enough to pay out claims, its customers will die.”
-Their CEO, C. James Prieur got $2,600,000 for his role in 2007.
+AAJ reported that “unfortunately, Conseco uses the deteriorating health of its policyholders to its advantage because the company knows if it waits long enough to pay out claims, its customers will die.”
+Conseco CEO, C. James Prieur got $2,600,000 for his role in 2007.

-6. WellPoint.
 CEO Angela Braly made $9,100,000 in 2007 and didn’t even have to be fair to their clients.
-This company has a long-running history of canceling the policies of chronically ill or pregnant policy holders.
+This company has a long-running history of canceling the policies of chronically ill or pregnant policyholders.
 They are about the bottom line rather than the well-being of their customers.

-7. Farmers.
-Despite customers continually ranking the company low with regards to customer satisfaction, the CEO still was compensated $10,300,000 in 2007.
-The company offers incentives to their employees if they meet their low payment goals.
+Despite customers continually ranking the company low with regard to customer satisfaction, the CEO still was compensated $10,300,000 in 2007.
+The company offers incentives to its employees if they meet their low payment goals.
 Both JD Powers & Associates and Consumer Reports have put this company among the worst auto and home insurance companies in the country.

-9. Torchmark.
 A Southern company for more than 100 years, Torchmark has some very distasteful practices.
-For one, they have been under scrutiny for charging higher premiums for their minority customer than they charge their Caucasian customers.
+For one, they have been under scrutiny for charging higher premiums for their minority customers than they charge their Caucasian customers.
 They also use many subsidiary companies boasting case-specific insurance such as cancer insurance that is met with the same lack of customer care as the mother company.

 When you have been injured in an accident you will have to deal with insurance companies a lot.
 The key to successfully beating them is to hire a New Jersey personal injury attorney who knows the games insurance companies play and knows how to thwart their attempts.
 The lawyers at Console & Associates P.C. have 25 years going up against some of the biggest names in the injury.
 If you’ve been injured and need legal help, call (866) 778-5500 today.